 During WWII, all of the professors were rounded up and sent off to concentration camps.
 There was a public outcry as their only crime was being a Pole and having a doctorate degree.
 After many international pleas, they were released after about one year.
 However, several had died.
 It is a shame that the Nazis didn’t read and abide by the words of the University: More Reason Than Force

-John Paul II began college here his studies were interrupted by WW II.
+John Paul II began college here.
+His studies were interrupted by WWII.
 He subsequently received a master’s and PhD.
 During the war he worked manual labor, most notably in a quarry.
 John Paul became a priest in 1946.
 I wondered about his experiences as Pole living through WWII.
-Even though it doesn’t touch on his early life, a recommended book about his life in the Vatican is highly recommended.
+Even though it doesn’t touch on his early life, a book about his life in the Vatican is highly recommended.
 You had better borrow it from the library as it is almost two hundred dollars on Amazon.
 He Liked Tuesdays Best.

 Each case housed amazing artifacts: Nobel Prize medals, slide rules, weights and measures (ever heard of a scrupel?), art, tapestries, even Chopin’s piano.